hakanardo/facetree/README.rst

         <script src="../facetree.js"></script>

-* Start the database downloader after a successfull login.
+* Start the database downloader after a successfull login (replacing the line that says "// HERE").
 This will download all the records and then use the long poll.
 It needs two parameters, the auth_token from the login response and a callback (optional) that will be called when updates are made to the databse.